GIS Services and Scanning For Your Collection

 You will also find digital images and inventories of georeferenced data valuable when planning for city projects such as street improvements, utility work or redevelopment.

 We have created our own proprietary scanning equipment to allow us to scan a wide variety of publications, maps and aerial photography using high resolution techniques resulting in superior quality scans.
-In fact, the most dramatic example of our Scanning and GIS Services is our ongoing project with the Library of Congress to digitize approximately 500,000 of their fire insurance maps in color.
+In fact, the most dramatic example of our Scanning and GIS Services is our completed project with the Library of Congress which digitized approximately 500,000 of their fire insurance maps in color.

-If you have questions about your collection or project, please call us at 952-253-2004 (extension 0) or email us at firstname.lastname@example.org for more information.
+If you have questions about your collection or project, please call us at 952-253-2004 or email us at firstname.lastname@example.org for more information.